-Pure topaz is colorless and allochromatic, meaning chemical impurities or defects in its crystal structure cause a range of color possibilities.
+Pure topaz is colourless and allochromatic, meaning chemical impurities or defects in its crystal structure cause a range of colour possibilities.
 December’s blue shade is one of the rarest occurring in nature—and when it is found, it’s typically quite pale.

-Most blue topaz that you see in fine jewelry is colorless topaz that has been irradiated and heat treated to create the richness of color.
-This treatment of the gem results in three common colors; a pale aquamarine Sky Blue, vivid Swiss Blue and deep ocean London Blue topaz.
-Topaz is extra special because it’s pleochroic, meaning it can display different tones of color from different angles and under different types of light.
+Most blue topaz that you see in fine jewellery is colourless topaz that has been irradiated and heat treated to create the richness of colour.
+This treatment of the gem results in three common colours; a pale aquamarine Sky Blue, vivid Swiss Blue and deep ocean London Blue topaz.
+Topaz is extra special because it’s pleochroic, meaning it can display different tones of colour from different angles and under different types of light.

 Topaz is thought to be named either from the Greek topazios, for a small island in the Red Sea now called Zabargad, or after the Sanskrit tapas meaning “fire”, arguably be attributed to the gem’s brilliance.

 Ancient Egyptians used the abundant topaz as a protective amulet to decorate armor.
 Today, its primary source is Brazil, though it’s also plentiful in Sri Lanka, Australia, Mexico and parts of Africa.

 Blue topaz was popular with European kings and queens in the Middle Ages because its rarity and high price ensured royal exclusivity.
 Medieval societies also prized topaz because they believed it could heal physical and mental disorders and even prevent death.
 Greeks thought it had the power to increase one’s strength and even make wearers invisible, while Romans credited topaz as having the power to improve eyesight.